shichao-an/notes/docs/apue/ch4.md

 These functions test accessibility based on the real user and group IDs.

 The `flag` argument can be used to change the behavior of `faccessat`.
-If the `AT_EACCESS` flag is set, the access checks are made using the effective user and group IDs
+If the `AT_EACCESS` flag is set, the access checks are made using the effective user and group IDs.

 * [access.c](https://github.com/shichao-an/apue.3e/blob/master/filedir/access.c)